akhil-gautam/Calculator/README.md

 # Calculator
-A simple Calculator program in Ruby
+# A simple Calculator program in Ruby.
-Validation is done for the input is numeric or not
+# Validation is done for the input is numeric or not